FrankHJCuypers/gaai/Kotlin-BLE-Library.md

 ## profile

 Seems to contain message parsers for several standard BLE profiles.
-Interesting as example for Gaai on how to parse Nexxtender Home messages.
+Interesting as example for Gaai on how to parse Nexxtender Charger messages.

 Depends on the module core.